Skip to main content

 The next steps for the project include:

-• engagement and procurement activities with contractors who may design, build, operate and maintain the plant and pipeline in order to better understand project design and costings
+• engagement and procurement activities with contractors who may design, build, operate and maintain the plant and pipeline to better understand project design and costings

 • more detailed evaluation of the overall environmental, social and economic impact of the project

-• project approvals including submission of a development application under the Planning, Development and Infrastructure Act (SA) and a referral under the Environment Protection and Biodiversity Conservation Act (Cwth) that includes the preparation on an Environmental Impact Statement (EIS)
+• project approvals including submission of a development application under the Planning, Development and Infrastructure Act (SA) and preparing for a potential a referral under the Environment Protection and Biodiversity Conservation Act (Cwth) that includes the preparation on an Environmental Impact Statement (EIS)

 • progression of cultural heritage survey and native title negotiations